Template Inheritance and Reusability

 {import $ajax ? 'ajax.latte' : 'not-ajax.latte'}

-You can use as many {import} statements as you want in any given template.
+You can use as many {import} statements as you want in a template.
 If two imported templates define the same block, the first one wins.
-However, the highest priority is given to the main template, which can overwrite any imported block.
+However, the main template has the highest priority and can override any imported block.

 {layout 'layout.latte'}